raspberrypilearning/kabaddi/en/step_6.md

 broadcast [kabaddi v]
 ```

 Players must press space regularly (every second) to reset their timer, or they'll get 'tagged' and lose a life.
+The timer then starts itself again with the `broadcast`{:class='block3events'}.

 --- /task ---